Event Planning Resources

 - In the instance of non-approval, we always offer the opportunity for the student to change the date or location of their proposed event.

-- Approved events are marked as confirmed in the CC Events Management system by Senior Student Life Specialist Bethany so that events can be adequately tracked and service orders can be generated.
-Email confirmation is sent to the planners.
+- Approved events are marked as confirmed in the CC Events Management system by Campus Activities Paraprofessional Antonio Soto so that events can be adequately tracked and service orders can be generated.

 Reserving a Room

 It is the student organization's responsibility to reserve a space at least 10 days before anticipated event - this means that the student makes the request and receives a confirmation that the space is available.
-Student planners are not to enter any contract or agreement until a space for the event is secured and they have participated in the STUDENT EVENT SUMMIT.
+Student planners are not to enter any contract or agreement until a space for the event is secured and they have participated in and be granted approval by STUDENT EVENT SUMMIT.

-Please note that students do not have the authority to sign contracts - persons authorized to sign contracts are college officials: Student Specialist Bethany Grubbs, RLCA Director, and/or Faculty/Staff Advisor (after confirmation that event is approved via Events Summit).
-If CC SGA funding is used in full or in part to satisfy a contract - a copy of the contract must be provided for budget reconsiliation.
+Please note that students do not have the authority to sign contracts - persons authorized to sign contracts are college officials: Campus Activities Director, and/or Faculty/Staff Advisor (after confirmation that event is approved via Events Summit).
+If CCSGA funding is used in full or in part to satisfy a contract - a copy of the contract must be provided for budget reconciliation.